google/earthengine-community/tutorials/modis_ndvi_time_series_animation/modis-ndvi-time-series-animation.md

 for convenience.
 In the above animation, NDVI is mapped to a color gradient from tan to dark green representing low to high photosynthetic capacity (low to high vegetation cover/density/productivity).
 The tide-like latitudinal shift in vegetation is associated with the sun’s declination moving between 23.5&deg;
-north and 23.5&deg; south, relative to the equator, throughout the year driving shifts in rainfall.
+north and 23.5&deg; south, relative to the equator, throughout the year.
+See [Nicholson, 2019](https://journals.ametsoc.org/doi/full/10.1175/BAMS-D-16-0287.1) for more information on this phenomenon.
 Similar seasonal patterns of vegetation productivity are found around the world at both small and large scales.

 ## Instructions